-Why Prefixes and Suffixes?
+Why is it Important to Learn French Prefixes and Suffixes?

-If you want to learn how to speak French with precision, learning to use prefixes and suffixes is a must!
+If you want to clearly understand French vocabulary and learn how to speak French with precision, learning to use prefixes and suffixes is a must!
 This article will provide you with a quick reference for the most commonly used French prefixes and suffixes so that you can continue to master French à l’aise (with ease).

 The Basic Rule: Categorize Nouns, Adjectives, and Verbs

 French prefixes have a specific category (nouns, adjectives, and verbs) of words they can go with which you’ll see in the charts below.
 In every language around the world, words are composed of individual “building blocks” that combine to modify and create meaningful expressions.
 The first step is to be able to identify if a given French word falls into the noun category, the adjective category, or the verb category.

 This is vital to learn because, in French vocabulary, words have rules for which suffixes or prefixes can combine with each of the three categories.
 If one aspect is missing, or if you use one incorrectly, it won’t equate to the correct meaning.

 For example, the suffix -able in English may only attach to some verbs such as the verb “do”.
 We combine the two to get do + able = doable.
 You cannot merely attach -able to any word in English, and the same rule applies in French.
 In many ways, English and French are close relatives because their usage of prefixes and suffixes are historically linked.
 Because of this, you may have an easier time understanding French suffixes and prefixes if you are already fluent in English.

 You might also be interested in: 25 Conversational French Phrases Every Beginner Should Know [Audio]

 Let’s take a look at a list of French prefixes that are the most common, the category of words it goes with (nouns, adjectives, or verbs), the prefix meaning, and examples of each prefix in a word.